mordy-python/izzys-blog/src/routes/blog/posts/book-log.md

 ---
 title: Book Log
 date: 2023-01-02
-summary: "In which I talk about books"
+summary: 'In which I talk about books'
-tags: ["books", "reading"]
+tags: ['books', 'reading']
 ---

 Hey everyone and happy New Year 🎉!